cidkagenow/speedrunstark/README.md

 ## Checkpoint 4: 💾 Deploy your contracts! 🛰

-📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/nextjs/scaffold.config.ts`
+📡 Edit the `defaultNetwork` to your choice of public Starknet networks in `packages/nextjs/scaffold.config.ts`

-🔐 You will need to generate a **deployer address** using `yarn generate` This creates a mnemonic and saves it locally.
+🔐 You will need to generate a *deployer address* using Argent or Braavos, get your private key and put in `packages/snfoundry/.env`

-👩‍🚀 Use `yarn account` to view your deployer account balances.

-⛽️ You will need to send ETH to your **deployer address** with your wallet, or get it from a public faucet of your chosen network.
+⛽️ You will need to send ETH to your deployer address with your wallet, or get it from a public faucet of your chosen network.

-🚀 Run `yarn deploy` to deploy your smart contract to a public network (selected in `hardhat.config.ts`)
+🚀 Run `yarn deploy --{DESIRED NETWORK}` , we support sepolia, mainnet and devnet

-> 💬 Hint: You can set the `defaultNetwork` in `hardhat.config.ts` to `sepolia` **OR** you can `yarn deploy --network sepolia`.
+> 💬 Hint: you can `yarn deploy --network sepolia`.

 ---